henriksson-lab/gecco-rs/README.md

 method for identifying putative novel Biosynthetic Gene Clusters (BGCs) in genomic and metagenomic data using Conditional Random Fields (CRFs).

+* 2026-04-30: GECCO original data can be downloaded during build time. *This is likely what you want but you have to enable the feature as it deviates from typical build expectations: bundled-data*
 * 2026-04-29: Validated to give the same output on real life data.
 Still an early translation; compare with original gecco on your data before switching.
 On par or maybe 50% faster than original

 ## This is an LLM-mediated faithful (hopefully) translation, not the original code!